godoxyfair/godoxyfair/README.md

 <!--<a href="https://godoxyfair.github.io/portfolio-card/" target="_blank" rel="noreferrer">My business card</a> :)-->

 * ✉️  You can contact me at [maigumenova@gmail.com](mailto:maigumenova@gmail.com)
-* 🧠  I profficient in TS, JS, React, Redux, UI Library, RTK, Node JS, Claude
+* 🧠  I am proficient in TS, JS, React, Redux, UI Library, RTK, Node JS, Claude
+* I am focusing on finding a position at a startups
 * I worked in a fintech neobank
 * I am passionate about new technology.